jupyterlab/jupyterlab/docs/source/extension/extension_migration.rst

    ``@jupyterlab/toc:plugin`` renamed ``@jupyterlab/toc-extension:registry``
    This may impact application configuration (for instance if the plugin was disabled).
    The namespace ``TableOfContentsRegistry`` has been renamed ``TableOfContents``.
-   The API has been fully rework.
-New table of content providers must implement a factory ``TableOfContents.IFactory`` that will create a model ``TableOfContents.IModel<TableOfContents.IHeading>`` for supported widget.
-The model provide a list of headings described by a ``text`` and a ``level`` and optionally a ``prefix``, a ``collapsed`` state and a ``dataset`` (data DOM attributes dictionary).
+   The API has been fully reworked.
+The new table of content providers must implement a factory ``TableOfContents.IFactory`` that will create a model ``TableOfContents.IModel<TableOfContents.IHeading>`` for supported widget.
+The model provides a list of headings described by a ``text`` and a ``level`` and optionally a ``prefix``, a ``collapsed`` state and a ``dataset`` (data DOM attributes dictionary).
 - ``@jupyterlab/ui-components`` from 3.x to 4.x